sudomateo/terraform-training/course/03-Terraform-Language/README.md

 - Understand the different variable types.
 - Pass variable values using CLI options, variable files, and environment variables.
 - Output information about your managed infrastructure.
-- Create an abstraction for complex operations using local variables.
+- Use locals to create an abstraction for complex operations.

 ## Providers